Highpoint2000/webserver-station-logos/README.md

 # Station Logo Plugin for [FM-DX-Webserver](https://github.com/NoobishSVK/fm-dx-webserver)
 ![Screenshot3](https://github.com/Highpoint2000/webserver-station-logos/assets/168109804/c66bab09-045e-47d3-a719-9e269bb48a4a)

-## v3.2b:
+## v3.2c:
-- Design correction for stereo symbol in mobile layout
+- Design adjustment for transparent background
-- CORS PROXY HTTPS Support for onlineradiobox.com

 ## Installation notes:

-Compatible from webserver version 1.2.4 !!!
-Older webserver versions take the Plugin Version 3.2a !!!
+Compatible from webserver version 1.2.5 !!!
+Older webserver versions take the Plugin Version 3.2a and 3.2b !!!

 1. [Download](https://github.com/Highpoint2000/webserver-station-logos/releases) the last repository as a zip
 2. Unpack the Station Logo.js and the Station Logo folder with the updateStationLogo-js into the web server plugins folder (..fm-dx-webserver-main\plugins) [image](https://github.com/Highpoint2000/webserver-station-logos/assets/168109804/e0a6fd0e-a70e-4624-9487-b96df144d703)